 I am an assistant professor in the Computer Science & Engineering Department of the University of Minnesota--Twin Cities.
+I research and teach systems security.
+My primary research lies at the intersection of security, operating systems, program analysis, and compilers.
+My research also occasionally involves machine learning and computer architecture.
 I earned my Ph.D. in Computer Science from Georgia Tech in 2017.

 I'm looking for Ph.D. students, a postdoc, and visiting students.
 If you are interested in systems and security, please feel free to contact me!
 See details.

 On the Feasibility of Stealthily Introducing Vulnerabilities in Open-Source Software via Hypocrite Commits

 - 11/21/2020: Paper accepted